Best database strategy for bulk inserts

 module.exports = router;

-Register the route in your main Express app:
+Register the route and enable JSON parsing in your main Express app:

 const csvboxRouter = require('./routes/csvbox');